 Do you think that life as a UX designer is easy?
 Let me tell you, no, it’s not.

-[Beware, PROMOTION] Useberry was born out of exactly these reasons: to make UX designers’ life easier.
+[Beware, PROMOTION incoming] Useberry was born for exactly this reason: to make UX designers’ lives easier.

 Anyway, here’s the thing.
 User testing is a no-brainer and you know that as much as I do.

 But it seems that this fact is not crystal clear to everyone in the room.